 Veneers provide a way to conceal stains, chips, discoloration and misaligned teeth, by covering your actual teeth with a permanent layer of tooth-colored material.
 You may be familiar with the conventional process of applying veneers.
 This generally involves shaving away a significant portion of the tooth, and requires an anesthetic shot to numb the resulting pain.
 In many cases, temporary veneers must be worn while the permanent veneers are manufactured in a lab.
 Because Lumineers are as thin as a contact lens, their application requires little to no tooth reduction, and no anesthetic is necessary.
 Lumineers are bonded to your teeth and set in place with a curing light.
 Because the process is less invasive than with traditional veneers, Lumineers patients find that they immediately enjoy their new smiles without any post-procedure discomfort or sensitivity.

 Take control of your smile ask us whether Lumineers are a good choice for you.
-Healthy Smile for Life!
+Smile, Change your life!!

 KöR Whitening is a process that is done in a dental office and uses a specially designed tray to seal the whitening product from the effects of saliva.
 Saliva can reduce the effectiveness of the peroxides because of naturally occurring enzymes.
 The product is also the first peroxide based whitening gel to be refrigerated from the time of manufacturing to the time of use.
 By refrigerating the gel, the natural decay of the chemicals is slowed, keeping the gel at near 100% effectiveness when ready to be used.
 KöR Whitening Ultra-T is especially effective for patients with teeth darken by tetracycline.
 KöR is also available as a cost-effective home whitening system.